 UK & International Inquiries: 1-904-638-6280

-Experience a short Brazil vacation, with 3 days in the exotic city of Rio de Janeiro, including a visit to the Christ the Redeemer statue, one of the New Seven Wonders of the World and the Sugarloaf mountain.
-Then head to the Pantanal area for an exotic experience.
-More secluded than the Amazon, Pantanal allows for some fantastic animal and flora and fauna viewing.
-After the jungle head to another natural wonder of Brazil, the breathtaking waterfalls of Iguazu.
+Experience a short Brazil vacation, with 3 days in the exotic city of Rio de Janeiro, including a visit to the Christ the Redeemer statue, one of the New Seven Wonders of the World, and Sugarloaf Mountain.
+Then head to the Pantanal Jungle for an exotic wildlife experience.
+More secluded than the Amazon, Pantanal allows for some fantastic flora and fauna viewing.
+After the jungle, head to another natural wonder of Brazil, the breathtaking waterfalls of Iguazu.

-Day 9: Departure day.
-Private transfer to the airport today
+Day 9: Departure day with a private transfer to the airport.

 Welcome to a short but exciting vacation in Brazil!
 Arrive in Rio de Janeiro any time today and private transfer to your hotel.
 If arriving in the day, there will be some free time to go out and get acclimatized to the city.
 If arriving late at night, you will transfer to your hotel for some rest before embarking on the tour the next morning.